justinn-j-jones/Toward_fully_automated_urban_tree_inv_-_UFUG-2026/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.19121499.svg)](https://doi.org/10.5281/zenodo.19121499)

 This repository provides reproducible workflows and example scripts demonstrating mobile lidar data collection, remote measurement of urban trees, and automated tree‑detection workflows using open‑source tools.
 The materials here support the analysis presented in the UFUG publication and serve as a resource for researchers and practitioners working with MLS data.

 This directory contains all Python and R notebooks used to process and analyze data for the project.
-Some files (e.g., `CHM.tif`, `MLS.las`) are too large to upload, but a **sample of 10 trees** is provided in the data folder.
+Some files (e.g., `CHM.tif`, `MLS.las`) are too large to upload, but a **sample of 10 trees** is provided in the `/data/Sample/` subdirectory.
 Output shapefiles, CSVs, and other results can be found in the corresponding `/Output/` folders within each notebook workflow.

 ---